What is the Best Way to Go from Phuket Airport to my Hotel?

 Phuket Smart Bus is cheap but very slow

-The Smart Bus is a recent and welcome addition to Phuket transportation scene.
-The Smart Bus starts at Phuket airport, both Domestic and International terminals, and drive down the west coast from the beach to beach for a minimal fee.
-It’s incredibly cheap, but very, very slow.
-Read more and see a map of Phuket Smart Bus route.
+The Smart Bus is a recent and welcome addition to the Phuket transportation scene.
+The Smart Bus starts at Phuket airport, both Domestic and International terminals, and drive down the west coast from beach to beach for a minimal fee.
+It’s incredibly cheap, but very slow.
+Read more and see a map of the Phuket Smart Bus route.

 Smart Bus Prices and Time:

 - Airport to Bangtao: 100 baht – 46 minutes

 - Airport to Kamala: 150 baht – 1 hour

 - Airport to Patong: 150 baht – 1 hour 25 minutes

 - Airport to Karon: 150 baht – 1 hour 37 minutes